Accra: British power increases

 One of the most influential decisions in the history of the city was that of building the Accra-Kumasi railway in 1908.
 This was to connect Accra, the country's foremost port at that time, with Ghana's main cocoa-producing regions.
 In 1923, the railway was completed, and by 1924, cocoa was Ghana's largest export.

 The colonial era heavily influenced the shape that Accra took during this period.
-For example, the segregation of European and African neighborhoods was mandated by law until 1923, and all new buildings were required to be built out of stone or concrete.
+For example, the segregation of European and African neighbourhoods was mandated by law until 1923, and all new buildings were required to be built out of stone or concrete.
 Despite these regulations, European settlers in the Gold Coast were very hesitant to invest any large amount of money into the city to maintain its infrastructure or improve public works.
 This did not change until the governorship of Sir Frederick Gordon Guggisberg during which period the three separate settlements (Osu, La and Jamestown) merged to become modern Accra.
-Guggisberg's administration laid out the present grid networked neighborhoods of Tudu, Adabraka and Asylum Down.
+Guggisberg's administration laid out the present grid networked neighbourhoods of Tudu, Adabraka and Asylum Down.

-Among the achievements of Guggisberg was the building of a bridge across the Korle Lagoon in 1923, which opened the land west of the lagoon for settlement.
+Among the achievements of Guggisberg was the building of a bridge across the Korle Lagoon in 1923, which increased settlement at Korle Bu, Korle Gonno and Chokor, to the west of the lagoon.
 Guggisberg also oversaw the building of a major hospital (Korle-Bu) and secondary school (Achimota).
 Such improvements led to an increase in Accra's population due to the migration of rural dwellers into the city, and the immigration of increasing numbers of British businessmen and administrators.